Code-Institute-Submissions/molacuizine/README.md

 By using this site as the site owner:

 * be able to add, update and delete items for store management purposes.
 * be able to open and close the online site for control purposes.
 * be able to make an item become temporarily unavailable.
+* be able control access to the store management page and features.

 ### UX design work overview